bzquan/Documents/TestMultiThread.md

-# Synchronizing Multi thread in testing
+# Synchronizing multi-threads in testing

 Concurrency is important in modern software development.
 On the other hand, multi-threaded programming is difficult and it complicates automatic testing.
 Concurrency and synchronization are system wide concerns.
 Functionality and concurrency are different concerns for a system.